-Magento is the old school but trusty magician of eCommerce and enterprise businesses worldwide.
+Magento eCommerce platform is the old school but trusty magician of eCommerce and enterprise businesses worldwide.
 Powering 0.6% of all websites, Magento is known for the raw power it can offer your business.

 However, as a digital marketer with extensive experience in the eCommerce industry and various platforms, I can say that it also requires the adept skills of an experienced web developer to unlock its full functionality.
 So, it may not be the best fit for every business.

 Magentos’ grit and talent requirements are well-matched by its extreme customizability, scalability, and richness in features.